 So once I knew I could get most every app I needed to work effectively I decided to go ahead and order the Amazon Fire HD 8 Plus (currently $154.99 for the without ads, 64gb version).
 I chose this version of the Amazon Fire Tablet based on the processing speed and the size.
 While the 10 inch tablet was tempting I knew that if I went too big it would just be more of a target for Rigel’s antics.
 I also chose to go with the 64gb, ‘without ads’ option which was more expensive but since I purchased it over the holidays it was discounted about $30.
 You can always purchase the ad-supported version and then pay to have the ads removed later if you’re on a tight budget.
 But Amazon puts the tablets on sale fairly frequently so a deal is likely around the corner.
 Additionally, the Amazon Fire Tablet is expandable up to 1TB via microSD card, so in terms of memory it has potentially a longer shelf-life than an iPad.

 The first thing I needed to make sure would work on my Amazon Fire tablet was the virtual desktop client that I have to use for work.
-Right now, I’ve been working primarily in VMWare Horizon and thankfully, it’s available in the Amazon App Store, so I could start working right away before I ever getting Google Play Store up and running.
+Right now, I’ve been working primarily in VMWare Horizon and thankfully, it’s available in the Amazon App Store, so I could start working right away before I ever got the Google Play Store up and running.

 Let me tell you, this alone has been a game-changer!
 I can work while plopped down on the couch watching Rigel play in his kitchen.
 I can go into the virtual desktop and get a little bit more work done while in bed without pulling out my large laptop.
 I used my Amazon Fire Tablet to work on the drive down to Florida (tethered to my cellphone hotspot) when we drove down over Christmas to see my Dad (and inter my Mom’s ashes).
 So from this stand-point alone, this tablet has already paid for itself!